gentzkow/template_archive/README.md

 git-lfs     : git-lfs
 LyX         : LyX#.# (where #.# refers to the version number) R           : Rscript
-Stata       : path_to_stata_executable
+Stata       : stata_executable
 ```

-`path_to_stata_executable` refers to full path of your Stata executable.
-For example, if your Stata executable was located in `C:\Program Files\Stata15\StataMP-64.exe`, you would want to type in the following into your `config_user.yaml`: `stata: '"C:\Program Files\Stata15\StataMP-64.exe"'` (note double quotes to accommodate spaces in the path).
-As long as you type in the full path of your Stata executable, there is no need to add it to **PATH**.
+`stata_executable` refers to name of your Stata executable.
+For example, if your Stata executable was located in `C:\Program Files\Stata15\StataMP-64.exe`, you would want to type in the following into your `config_user.yaml`: `stata: StataMP-64`.
+You would then want to add your Stata executable to **PATH**.

 To check if an application is setup for command line usage, type `where executable` into a terminal.
 If no path appears, then the application is not setup for command line usage.
 To add the executable of an application to **PATH**: